frederikheld/deepstrike/README.md

 # DeepStrike

-There's lodash, there's underscore - and there's all the little helpers I wrote my self.
+There's lodash, there's underscore - and there's all the little helpers I wrote for my self.

 ## Install